 John Bishop’s first ever gig was at the club’s amateur night.
-Having, at the time, separated from his wife and looking for something to do he found himself at the Frog and decided to give stand up a go.
+After separating from his wife and looking for something to do he decided to give stand up a go.
 He impressed even from that early gig and continued to develop at the club.
-As he noted just this week, ‘without the Frog and Bucket, I would not be a professional comedian today.
+He notes ‘without the Frog and Bucket, I would not be a professional comedian today.
 It was a great place for me when I started out and remains just as good’.

 Perkin has some favourite ‘deaths’ over the years.
-Of course there are always plenty of newbie comics, ‘one time an open spot took to the stage only said hi before dropping the mic, running off stage in tears and straight through the front doors.
-Never to be seen again.’
+“One time someone only said hi before dropping the mic, running off stage in tears and out the front door.
+Never to be seen again.”

-Everyone’s got to start somewhere and even the most established acts have a bad gig from time to time so for every joyous stand up moment there is the occasional professional death too.
-Perkin recalls, ‘I once had to red light a regular act because he was being so rude to a family in the audience.
+Everyone’s got to start somewhere and even the most established acts have a bad gig from time to time.
+So, for every joyous stand up moment there is the occasional professional death too.
+Perkin recalls, ‘I once had to red light an act because he was being rude to a family in the audience.
 I got on stage to apologise but the grandmother still attacked me at the bar.’

-And even very well known acts lost it in their early years, ‘one (who will remain nameless) reacted to a heckle by trying to attack them with a mic stand.’
+Even very well known acts lost it in their early years.
+‘One (who will remain nameless) reacted to a heckle by trying to attack them with a mic stand.’

 Still, it’s character building for the comic and often funny for the rest in the room.

-These days the club is open four days every week.
-Friday and Saturday nights are the fun packed end of the week shows then there’s Thursdays for a more sedate, connoisseur led show.
-On a Monday it’s still the newcomers turn as they attempt to Beat the Frog by staying on stage for 5 minutes without getting ‘croaked off.’
-Plus there are many special nights every month including Laughing Cows all-female comedy night, solo touring shows, themed and charity nights.
+The club is open at least four days every week.
+Friday and Saturday nights are the fun-packed end of the week shows.
+Then, there’s Thursdays for a more sedate, connoisseur led show.
+Mondays is the amateur night where they compete to stay on stage for 5 minutes without getting ‘croaked off.’
+Plus, many special nights every month including solo tour shows and charity nights.

-The club has always prided itself on supporting northern acts.
+The club always prides itself on supporting northern acts.
 Comperes are invariably northerners and the club always employs northern comedians alongside many guest acts.
-It sits perfectly alongside the London based, Comedy Store, the only other dedicated Manchester comedy venue.
+It sits perfectly alongside the London based, Comedy Store, the only other dedicated comedy venue in Manchester.

-The Frog and Bucket continues to provide a place to nurture new talent, for Manchester to check out the stars of the future and to see those acts that though they aren’t a household name now they are at the grass roots of truly fantastic and exciting live stand up.
+The Frog continues to provide a place to nurture new talent, for Manchester to check out the stars of tomorrow.
+Who, although not household names, are at the grass roots of truly exciting live stand up.

 This is where it happens.